andrew-grechkin/fuse3-p7zip/README.md

 ### vifm config snippet (mount 7zip supported archive with fuse3-p7zip in vifm)

-> I suggest to use [archivemount](https://github.com/cybernoid/archivemount) for all tar-based archives as priority and
+> I suggest to use [archivemount](https://github.com/cybernoid/archivemount) for all tar-based archives as a priority and
 > only fallback to p7zip for such archives

 ```vim